Hurdles to clear on the way to a NAFTA deal

-OTTAWA — Canadian and U.S. officials say the path to a renegotiated North American Free Trade Agreement is opening up, and could come together this week.
+OTTAWA — Canadian and U.S. officials are up against time in their rocky attempts to renegotiate the North American Free Trade Agreement.

 — Dispute settlement: NAFTA contains three mechanisms for settling disputes.
 One of them, known as Chapter 11, is designed to create predictable investment conditions by allowing companies to sue governments for unfair treatment.
 Chapter 19, the second mechanism, enablesindustries to fight punitive antidumping and countervailing duties.
 The third, Chapter 20, lets countries sue other countries.
 In the original NAFTA negotiations, Chapter 19's inclusion was a key condition for Canada.
 It has been used over the years in battles against softwood lumber duties.
 Fast forward to the NAFTA 2.0 talks and Chapter 19 is still make-or-break for Canada.
 The Trudeau government has repeatedly stated it won't budge on its position that Chapter 19 remain in a renegotiated NAFTA.
 The U.S., on the other hand, wants to eliminate Chapter 19.